LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

 Short Term Goals
 ================

+* LumoSQL will have three canonical and initial backends: btree (the existing SQLite btree, ported to a new backend system); a test backend such as text or csv; and the LMDB backend.
+Control over these interfaces will be through the same user interface mechanisms as the rest of LumoSQL, and SQLite.

 * LumoSQL will improve SQLite quality and privacy compliance by introducing optional on-disk checksums including in the existing official SQLite btree